 The Illiger’s macaw is another smaller member of this species, typically reaching about 17 inches.
 This parrot has a personality comparable to the Hahn’s macaw but can live twice as long.

-The Illiger’s macaw can be extremely loving toward owners.
+The Illiger’s macaw can be loving toward owners.
 It’ll always expect to be involved as part of the family, frequently following humans around the home and mirroring an owner’s emotions.

 Harlequin Macaw (Ara Chloropterus x Ara Ararauna)

-Exclusively bred in captivity, the harlequin macaw is a hybrid of the blue-and-gold and green-winged macaws.
 This parrot enjoys the best of both worlds, taking on their playful and friendly characteristics and attractive and unique appearance.

-Like all macaws, the harlequin can have moments of frustration, but it’s usually laid back.
+The harlequin can have moments of frustration, but it’s usually laid back.

 Blue-and-Gold Macaw (Ara Ararauna)